Current Position: Alliances and Channels Manager, Oracle

 Q: What advice would you give to women thinking of pursuing an MBA?

-For someone who’s already in the working environment, know that the value of the MBA can launch your career very quickly.
+Know that the value of the MBA can launch your career very quickly.
 And many companies are willing to support you financially, at least in part.
 Just the act of pursuing my MBA opened up a lot of doors, and once I earned it, there were financial rewards as well.

 Earning your MBA isn't easy, but the return on investment is worth it.
 Be sure to pick a school that supports you throughout the program.
 That's what I found at Northeastern—my experience here was awesome.